-Name Date Department Reviewer Special Assignment (e.g., Director of the Speak special assignment involved assignment, negotiated with teaching, professional activ supervisory responsibility f performance criteria detail w the performance of a faculty member with a special assignment ing Intensive Program).
-The review should explain the nature of the large which will justify the percentage weighting for the special the dean or direct supervisor, in addition to the weightings for ity, and service as noted in §6.2.1.
-The person with immediate or the special assignment should speak specifically to the end in the faculty member's original letter of appointment.
-The special view should be attached to the faculty member's annual performance nmentary is honest and accurate to the best of my knowledge and nents can be substantiated and are either my own or are attributed Signature of Reviewer Commentary on the individ ual's performance with respect to the special assignment: on, which my supervisor has discussed with me.
-I (do/do letter of exception regarding this evaluation to the dean for my file.
-Faculty Member's Signatur e Date
+Name Date Department Reviewer Special Assignment (e.g., Director of the Speak special assignment involve assignment, negotiated wit teaching, professional acts supervisory responsibility performance criteria detail we the performance of a faculty member with a special assignment tring Intensive Program).
+The review should explain the nature of the d, which will justify the percentage weighting for the special that the dean or direct supervisor, in addition to the weightings for wity, and service as noted in §6.2.1.
+The person with immediate for the special assignment should speak specifically to the led in the faculty member's original letter of appointment.
+The special review should be attached to the faculty member's annual performance mmentary is honest and accurate to the best of my knowledge and ments can be substantiated and are either my own or are attributed Signature of Reviewer Commentary on the indivi dual's performance with respect to the special assignment: ion, which my supervisor has discussed with me.
+I (do/do not) intend to write letter of exception regarding this evaluation to the dean for my file.
+Faculty Member's Signatu re Date